Austin Deportation Defense Attorney

 You committed a crime.
-The more serious that crime is considered to be, the more likely it will
+The more serious that crime is considered, the more likely it will lead

-lead to a removal.
-The crimes that can lead to removal are listed under
+to removal.
+The crimes that can lead to removal are listed under Section

-Section 237(a) of the Immigration and Nationality Act (INA), such as drug
+237(a) of the Immigration and Nationality Act (INA), such as drug crimes,

-crimes, firearms crimes, the smuggling of other aliens into the U.S.,
+firearms crimes, the smuggling of other aliens into the U.S., human trafficking,

-(relating to dishonesty and violating good moral values), violent crimes
+to dishonesty and violating good moral values), violent crimes such as

-such as rape, murder, and manslaughter, and most aggravated felonies.
+rape, murder, and manslaughter, and most aggravated felonies.
+Even misdemeanors

-Even misdemeanors can be considered crimes that classify you for deportation
+can be considered crimes that classify you for deportation by immigrant

 You violated immigration law.
-For example, you may be accused of engaging in marriage fraud in order
+For example, you may be accused of engaging in marriage fraud to gain

-to gain entry and a green card.
-Smuggling other foreign nationals into
+entry and a green card.
+Smuggling other foreign nationals into the country

-You are deemed a security risk due to terrorist activity, espionage, endangering the public, or engaging
+You have deemed a security risk due to terrorist activity, espionage, endangering the public, or engaging

 You violated the terms of your visa.
-For example, if you are visiting the U.S. as a tourist, you are prohibited
+For example, if you visit the U.S. as a tourist, you are prohibited from

-to advise immigration officials of your change of address as a green card
+immigration officials of your change of address as a green card holder

 You have been found to be receiving public assistance.
 Green card holders must have proven that they will not become dependent